flashlightministries/oilforlight/_posts/2017-11-07-unbelievable-foolishness-preaching.md

 comments: false
 ---

 The crucifixion of Jesus Christ is a hard pill to swallow.
 Believe it or not, Jesus sacrificed his life to save yours, and three days later he rose from the dead.
-That statement pushes the limits of credulity, and indeed, many intelligent people find it impossible to believe.
+That statement pushes the limits of credulity, and many intelligent people find it impossible to believe.

 How could any self-respecting thinking person accept the following instruction?